Skip to main content

 • “The story seems intriguing as well, and I’m definitely excited to uncover more secrets as I continue exploring the game.”

-• “The only aspect of early access I notice is the fact the story isn't complete and certain NPCs don't seem to have special dialogue with characters you'd expect them to.”
+• “Only aspect of early access I notice is the fact the story isn't complete and certain NPCs don't seem to have special dialogue with characters you'd expect them to.”

-• “The game is pretty much just Undermine 1 with the story changed and a few changes to the relics/curses/blessings.
-If you liked Undermine 1, I'd say get it, but also keep in mind it's still early access, so much could change.”
+• “The game is pretty much just Undermine 1 with the story changed and a few changes to the relics, curses, and blessings.
+If you like Undermine 1, I'd say get it, but also keep in mind it's still early access so much could change.”

 • optimization